 Using Destination Logic

 Destination logic refers to a programming setup where a participant may be sent to a specific destination or skipped over a specific question (or set of questions) based on their response to a previous Task.
-This set up is typically used when subsequent questions are not relevant to a participant based on their previous response.
+This setup is typically used when subsequent questions are not relevant to a participant based on their previous response.
 For example, if a participant indicates that they do not own a car, they could be skipped over any questions regarding car ownership.

 TIP: Leveraging destination logic and segmentation can allow you to easily filter participants' responses during analysis.
 For example, a Task could be configured to skip participants over a task if they do not own a car, as well as add them to a ‘Does not own a car’ segment, allowing you to filter on participants who do not own a car during analysis.